DouglasConnect/edelweiss-data-docs/walkthroughs/authentication.md

 ### Generating Access Tokens
 There are typically two ways to generate an access token, They are:

-- From Edelweiss UI
+- From EdelweissData™ UI
-- From Edelweiss Data CLI
+- From EdelweissData™  CLI (Command Line Interface)

 ### Generate an access token from the Edelweiss UI